balazsgrill/temon/README.md

 * Structure of AST is not stictly connected to the domain model
 * Very flexible, regular expression based tokenizing
 * Uses a modified Earley algorithm instead of Antlr - supports full set of context-free grammars
-  * Capable of recovering and partial parsing of erroneous imnput
+  * Capable of recovering and partial parsing of erroneous input

 Current features